Parents Should Know About These Abused Drugs Among Teens

-During 2013, drug use rose compared to the previous five years.
+During 2013, the number of abused drugs among teens rose compared to the previous five years.
 Among 8th graders, 7% admitted to drug use.
-Among 10th graders, 18% claimed drug use and among 12th graders, 23% claimed to use drugs on a recreational basis.
+Among 10th graders, 18% claimed drug use, and among 12th graders, 23% claimed to use drugs on a recreational basis.

+Of the abused drugs among teens, marijuana is at the top of the list.
 Delta-9-tetrahydrocannabinol or THC is the active chemical substance in marijuana that produces the desired high sought after by the drug’s users.
-The flowers, leaves, stems and seeds are commonly fashioned into cigarettes or put in pipes and smoked.
+The flowers, leaves, stems, and seeds are commonly fashioned into cigarettes or put in pipes and smoked.
 Users also may mix the tobacco in food or beverages.
-Different processes extract the plant resin or liquid oil known as hash.
+Different processes extract the plant resin or liquid oil known as hashish.

 Various studies also correlate chronic use with different mental illnesses that include anxiety, depression and suicidal ideations.
 Youngsters may lose the urge to participate in activities once deemed rewarding or enjoyable.
-High dosages may cause hallucinations, paranoia and psychotic behavior.
-Effects also depend on genetics, severity of drug use, age of abuse and the drug potency.
-The younger children started using the drug, the greater the likelihood for developing problems.
+High dosages may cause hallucinations, paranoia, and psychotic behavior.
+Effects also depend on genetics, the severity of drug use, the age of abuse and the drug potency.
+The younger children started using the drug, the higher the likelihood of developing problems.

-Synthetic marijuana, also known as K2 or spice, the substance consists of an herbal concoction laced with synthetic chemical compounds that resemble THC.
-Other common names include fake weed, Moon Rocks and Skunk along with Yucatan Fire.
-Until 2012, the substance was obtained legally and many believed that spice was safer than marijuana.
+Synthetic marijuana, also known as K2 or spice, consists of an herbal concoction laced with synthetic chemical compounds that resemble THC.
+Other common names include fake weed, Moon Rocks, and Skunk along with Yucatan Fire.
+Until 2012, the substance was obtained legally, and many believed that spice was safer than marijuana.
 Fans of the synthetic compound found the product at gas station mini-marts, head shops or online.
-The Drug Enforcement Administration identified five chemicals often used to create the substance and deemed these chemicals illegal.
+The Drug Enforcement Administration identified five chemicals often used to create the substance and deemed these substances illegal.
 However, manufacturers find ways around regulations by continually changing the recipe and introducing new chemical compounds.

-Synthetic marijuana is most popular among high school students and surveys indicate that among school populations, twice as many boys use the products compared to girls.
-In addition to believing the chemical compound is harmless and “natural,” the chemicals used to create the products are also not easily detected in standardized drug tests.
+Synthetic marijuana is most popular among high school students, and surveys indicate that among school populations, twice as many boys use the products compared to girls.
+In addition to believing the chemical compound is harmless and “natural,” the chemicals used to create the products are also not readily detected in standardized drug tests.

 The drug grew in popularity for the effects that are reported as similar to the high experienced when using marijuana.
 Users detail feeling relaxed, elation and sometimes have alterations in perception that might include hallucinations.
 When abusing the drug, youngsters may also suffer anxiety or paranoia.
 Side effects are also often more intense than those produced by marijuana.